hgilles06/WikiCrawling/README.md

 ## Parameters description

-Here are description of parameters in the json file:
+Here is a detailed description of parameters in the json file:

 	- "path_to_chome_driver" (string) : path to the chrome driver executable (default is "chromedriver.exe"),
     - "data_dir" (string) : name of directory in which to save the collected data (default is "data"); it is created if it does not exist,